stroucki/Pale-Moon/README.md

 ## Getting the platform sub-module
 `git submodule init && git submodule update`

+# My modifications
+## Notes

+Note where user agent is overridden

+## Configuration

+Set start pages to about:blank to not start the experience with an ad.

+## Other

+I don't care if my mods make the browser "hard to use", throw up "big scary warnings" or violates "standards" demanded by the advertising industry.

+To build on the Mac, I only needed autoconf-2.13 and yasm.
+It builds in only 10 minutes.
+Why did we professionals stop building our own software again?
+I've included my .mozconfig. mach build to start the build process.

 ## Resources

  * [Build Pale Moon for Windows](https://developer.palemoon.org/build/windows/)